avitase/libgravix2/README.md

 For example, we provide a minimalistic Python binding here: [avitase.github.io/libgravix2/py-bindings/](https://avitase.github.io/libgravix2/py-bindings/)

 ## How to build
-This is C library with (almost) no external dependencies, except for:
+This is a C library with (almost) no external dependencies, except for:
  - C mathematical operations from `math.h`, e.g., `libm.so.6`
  - Standard C library, e.g., `libc.so.6`
  - that's all